jsnyders/StringTemplate-js/StringTemplate.md

  * array - also known as a list or linear collection/enumeration.
 The items in the array can be of any shape or type.
  The values are ordered.
 StringTemplate will aways implicitly iterate over the array items.

- * object - also known as a map, dictionary, hash, record or structure.
+ * object - also known as a map, dictionary, or hash.
 This is an unordered collection of named values.
+ The named values are known as properties of the object.
  The values can be of any shape or type.
 StringTemplate allows accessing the values by their name.
 This is known as a property reference, access, or lookup.
-Depending on the context StringTemplate can also iterate over the properties of an object.
+Depending on the context StringTemplate can also iterate over the property names of an object.

 The data types that StringTemplate deals with explicitly are: